haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 A HIP is submitted as a pull request against [the official Haskell tech proposal repo](https://github.com/haskellfoundation/tech-proposals).
 Within a week of receiving the pull request, members of the HF Technical Track will acknowledge your submission, validate that it conforms to the proposal template guidelines (see: [TEMPLATE.md](TEMPLATE.md)) and provide feedback to improve the overall quality of the document (if necessary).
 When the document conforms to the template guidelines, it is ready for formal evaluation by the HF Technical Track members, as well as the broader community.

-### Formal evaluation (up to 5 iterations)
+### Formal Review (up to 5 iterations)

 While the majority of general technical commentary and feedback will occur in the proposals repo, it's hard to tell when a particular proposal is finalized.
-This what we call "Formal Evaluation".
+This what we call "Formal Review".

+#### Formal Review

-Formal Evaluation of a proposal is done in iterations.
+Formal Review of a proposal is done in iterations.
 These iterations take place in the HF Tech Track meetings and are usually monthly.
 However, they can last longer, in which case the author has more time to implement all the required changes.

 The maximum number of iterations is five.
 At the fifth iteration, the HF Technical Track can only vote to Accept, Postpone, or Reject.